-New Hampshire’s Developmental Services system is starting to use an assessment tool for young adults and adults who have intellectual disabilities and acquired brain disorders.
+New Hampshire’s Developmental Services system uses an assessment tool for young adults and adults who have intellectual disabilities and acquired brain disorders.
 This tool is called the Supports Intensity Scale (SIS).
 Traditionally, a person’s level of intellectual disability has been measured by the skills the individual lacks.
 SIS shifts the focus from what a person lacks to the support a person needs to successfully participate in all aspects of daily life.
 The SIS evaluates and measures the practical supports that people with intellectual disabilities need to lead productive, independent lives and to successfully engage in everyday activities.

 SIS measures support needs in the areas of home living, community living, lifelong learning, employment, health and safety, social activities and protection and advocacy.
 A formal rating scale is used: